rohitJahnavi/Transfer-Learning-Using-PyTorch/README.md

 # Steps :-
   1. Setting Random Seeds for Reproducibility
      * Random seeds are set to ensure that the results are reproducible across different runs.

+  2. Check for GPU Availability
+     * Before training, the code checks if a GPU is available, ensuring faster model training if supported by your hardware.